KDE/documentation-develop-kde-org/source/accessibility/index.rst

 Once you have an application running with the screen reader: Make sure Orca says something intelligible for all elements.
-When it reads a gui element it should say the label and type, eg: "File, Menu" or "OK, Button".
-When you have a button that does not have a label, maybe because it shows a picture only, that's something to fix.
+When it reads a GUI element it should say the label and type, eg: "File, Menu" or "OK, Button".
+When you have a button that does not have a label, maybe because it shows a picture only, add accessibility hints.
 Try navigating the more troublesome elements - comboboxes and lists and such.
-Trees need a bit of love in the bridge still.

 Fixing missing information
 --------------------------

-Once you found a bug it's usually quite easy to fix.
-This section explains how to go about improving applications.

 For many things there are usually easy fixes involving no advanced programming skills but just fixing some details.